 You may have just learned that you have cancer.
 Or you may be in treatment, finishing treatment, or have a friend or family member with cancer.
 Having cancer changes your life and the lives of those around you.
 The symptoms and side effects of the disease and its treatment may cause certain physical changes, but they can also affect the way you feel and how you live.

 The information in this section is meant to help you learn how to cope with cancer and the many issues and concerns that occur when you have cancer.
 There are resources available to help you learn about the disease and about the people who can help you.
 See our publications on coping and our evidence-based PDQ® summaries about supportive and palliative care topics.
 Young people with cancer may find the Emotional Support and Care for Young People with Cancer page helpful.

 Information that helps you and your family face life’s changes from cancer.
 Includes talking with your doctors, talking to children, changes for the family, and information on cancer support groups.

-Cancer and its treatment can change how you look and feel about yourself and your body.
+Cancer and its treatment can affect how you look and feel about yourself and your body.
 There are steps you can take to cope with body changes and issues related to sexuality and intimacy.

 If you are helping your family member or friend through cancer treatment, you are a caregiver.
-Being a caregiver can be stressful in many ways.
-Learn tips for how to care for yourself while caring for others.
+Being a caregiver can be very stressful, but you can find ways to care for yourself while caring for others.